haiku/haiku/docs/develop/kernel/arch/arm/overview.rst

 Userland
 ********

-Even if KDL hangman is fun, users will want to run real applications someday.
+Even if poking around in the kernel debugger is fun, users will want to run real applications someday.

 Other resources
 ---------------